potetm/tire-iron/discussion/source-maps.md

 ---

 Omg.
 I forgot that piggieback wraps repl envs.
-So I can't reliabley check for BrowserEnv directly.
+So I can't reliably check for BrowserEnv directly.
 I also can't test just for piggieback delegating repls either, because they're dynamically generated and could be in any namespace.
 In addition, they are types, not records, so in order to test if the nested env is a BrowserEnv, I would